btqdesign/intellego/wp-content/plugins/wp-image-zoooom/readme.txt

 7. Apply the zoom from Visual Composer, the Single Image element

 == Changelog ==

+= 1.6 =
+* Feature: compatibility with the Lazy Load plugin (https://wordpress.org/plugins/lazy-load/)
+* Fix: remove the "Compatible with LazyLoad (unveil)" option and apply the fix automatically if the $.unveil function is present

+= 1.5 =
+* Feature: plugin ready for translation
+* Feature: translation for Romanian

+= 1.4 =
+* Feature: "Exchange the thumbnail with the main image on WooCommerce products" option
+* Feature: compatibility with the Artcore theme
+* Feature: show a notice about BWP Minify configurations

+= 1.3.1 =
+* Fix: remove the prettyPhoto only if WooCommerce is active and only on product pages

 = 1.3.0 =
 * Fix: PHP Notice when adding two arrays without checking first the variable type